 From time to time, the Company may award performance units under the 2021 Plan as compensation to officers and employees.
 The performance units granted prior to 2021 vest over a four years period, including three years of performance-based vesting (the "performance units measurement period") plus an additional one year of time-based vesting.
 These performance units may convert into restricted shares at a range of 0% to 200% of the number of performance units granted contingent upon the Company achieving an absolute total shareholder return (40% of award) and a relative total shareholder return (60% of award) over the measurement period at specified percentiles of the peer group, as defined by the awards.
-If at the end of the performance units measurement period the target criterion is met, then 50% of the performance units that are earned will vest at the end of the measurement period.
+If at the end of the performance units that are earned will vest at the end of the measurement period.
 The remaining 50% convert to restricted shares that will vest on the one year anniversary of the end of the measurement period.
-The award recipients will not be entitled to receive any dividends prior to the date of conversion.
-For any restricted shares issued upon conversion, the award recipient will be entitled to receive payment of an amount equal to all dividends that would have been paid if such restricted shares had been issued at the beginning of the performance units measurement period.
-The fair value of the performance units was determined using a Monte Carlo simulation, and an expected term equal to the requisite service period for the awards of four years.
-The Company estimates the compensation expense for the performance units on a straight-line basis using a calculation that recognizes 50% of the grant date fair value over three years and 50% of the grant date fair value over four years.